Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 The ultimate goal of each loan is to raise the income level of the women and their families, as well as raising their educational and social status.
 Typical uses include agriculture, to purchase fertiliser, seeds or animals, and small businesses such as selling street food and handicrafts.

-We classify this as a social enterprise award.
+We classified this as a social enterprise award.
 For more on our interest in "social enterprise", see this page.

 Founded over 70 years ago, Plan is one of the oldest and largest international development agencies in the world, working in 49 developing countries across Africa, Asia and the Americas.
 Plan works with children, their families, communities, organisations and local governments to implement programmes at grassroots level in health, education, water and sanitation, income generation and cross-cultural communication.